WNHG

-WNHG 89.7 FM radio is a radio station in Grand Rapids, Michigan, broadcasting a Christian radio programming format as a simulcast of WGCP 91.9 FM in Cadillac, Michigan.
+WNHG 89.7 FM is a radio station in Grand Rapids, Michigan, broadcasting a Christian radio programming format as a simulcast of WGCP 91.9 FM in Cadillac, Michigan.
 Both WGCP and WNHG are owned and operated by West Central Michigan Media Ministries.

 History

 The 89.9 frequency the station was originally transmitting on was used by WEHB (East Hills Broadcasters) for a number of years, broadcasting (in mono) from a tower on the Aquinas College campus, with studios above the Intersection Bar.
-WEHB later moved to the original Blodgett Hospital on Cherry Street.
+WEHB later moved to the original D.A.
+Bloggett Home For Children on Cherry Street.
 WEHB was an eclectic locally programmed station, with an emphasis on jazz.
-The station broadcast circa 1977–1991, becoming "World Music" WBYW from 1991-1998 from a new tower atop the Plainfield Water Tower on East Beltline Ave in northeast Grand Rapids.
+The station broadcast circa 1977–1991, becoming "World Music" WBYW from 1991 to 1998 from a new tower atop the Plainfield Water Tower on East Beltline Ave in northeast Grand Rapids.